MischaU8/yumyum/modelling/model-a-power-button_ZPtJX1XAR9Q.md

 yum yum
-Floyd here with a quick look at modeling a power button in plasticity start by creating a large Circle curve then press the o key to offset it create a line curve from the center of the circle and
+Floyd here with a quick look at modeling a power button in Plasticity start by creating a large Circle curve then press the o key to offset it create a line curve from the center of the circle and